 chmod +x python-sudo.sh

 In PyCharm, go to Settings > Project Interpreter.
-Click the gear icon by the current Project Interpreter drop-down, and choose "More…".
-Then click the green plus icon to add a new interpreter (Add Local).
+Click the gear icon by the current Project Interpreter drop-down, and choose "Add…".
+Then choose Existing environment.
 Browse to python-sudo.sh and select it, and set it as the interpreter for the project.

 Now when you run or debug, the code will run as root.